borenstein-lab/MetaLAFFA/README.md

 `--no_jobscript, -nj`: If used, do not configure the template jobscript.
 Note that the jobscript is used to standardize the environment when running cluster jobs remotely.

-**Note**: by default, the setup script does not download a target database of functionally annotated genes to map reads to, instead assuming that you will configure metaLAFFA to use your own database.
-However, metaLAFFA's default configuration is set to use the UniRef90 database and its associated KO annotations if the database is present.
+**Note**: by default, the setup script does not download a target database of functionally annotated genes to map reads to, instead assuming that you will configure MetaLAFFA to use your own database.
+However, MetaLAFFA's default configuration is set to use the UniRef90 database and its associated KO annotations if the database is present.
 If you would like to use the UniRef90 database, you can have the setup script download the UniRef90 database from UniProt by using the `--uniprot` option to the `setup.py` script.
 However, this database requires ~80G and can take a long time to download.

-### Configuring metaLAFFA
+### Configuring MetaLAFFA

-metaLAFFA is configured via a Python module partitioned into various submodules targeted at specific aspects of the pipeline and defined in the "config" directory:
+MetaLAFFA is configured via a Python module partitioned into various submodules targeted at specific aspects of the pipeline and defined in the "config" directory:

 ##### config/file\_organization.py

-This submodule defines the file structure of metaLAFFA.
+This submodule defines the file structure of MetaLAFFA.
 Some parameters that you may want to change include:

 `initial_data_directory`: Where to find the input metagenomic shotgun FASTQs to annotate.